aravindanve/gomeet-client/README.md

 # LiveMeet Client

 Web client for a simple video conferencing app written in react with livekit.

-For educational purpose only, not for production.
+**In development, not ready for use in production**

 # Develop